Salwan-Mohamed/gitops-mastery-tutorial/README.md

 If this tutorial helped you, please consider:

 - ⭐ Starring this repository
-- 👏 Clapping on the Medium articles
+- 👏 Clapping on the articles
 - 🔄 Sharing with your network
 - 📝 Writing about your experience
 - 🤝 Contributing improvements

 ---

-**Ready to start your GitOps journey?** Head over to [Part 1](./part-01-gitops-unveiled/) to begin! 🚀
+**Ready to start your GitOps journey?** Head over to [Part 1 Article](./part-01-gitops-unveiled/article.md) to begin! 🚀

 ---